keyvanakbary/kiwwito.com/_posts/2010-11-15-download-your-tuenti-albums-and-photos-with-php.md

 locale: en
 ---

-The first step must be <a href="/project/tuenti-api/downloads">download the non official Tuenti API</a> and <a href="/project/tuenti-api/readme">make sure that all was correct</a>.
+The first step must be <a href="https://github.com/keyvanakbary/php-tuenti-api">download the non official Tuenti API and make sure that all was correct.

 The download script is very simple (included into the examples of the API):